-The LPG detector is located on the panel below the wardrobe door.
+The LPG detector is located in the kitchen area.
 LPG is a mixture of gases produced and sold commercially as a fuel for heating and cooking appliances.
 LPG is highly flammable and, as a result, can be explosive if ignited under certain circumstances.
 LPG is heavier than air and, if confined in a closed space, will accumulate close to the floor.
 The LPG detector is designed to alarm at less than 25% of the legal explosive limit.
 It will provide a visual and audible alarm by sounding an alarm every 5 seconds and lighting the red light emitting diode.